How to Get Around Rocky Mountain National Park

 Bus From Boulder (Bustang)

-Another alternative for getting to Rocky Mountain National Park is to take a new bus service offered from Boulder, Colorado.
-From late May through October 2nd there is a bus that leaves from Table Mesa Park-N-Ride on weekends and holidays.
-It costs just $5 and stops at the Estes Park Visitor Center before continuing on to the Park & Ride Transit Hub in Rocky Mountain National Park where you can connect with the park's shuttle system in the Bear Lake Corridor.
+Another alternative for getting to Rocky Mountain National Park is to take a bus service offered from Boulder, Colorado.
+"Bustang" is a bus service that leaves from Table Mesa Park-N-Ride on weekends and holidays.
+The round-trip cost is just $15 and stops at the Estes Park Visitor Center before continuing on to the Park & Ride Transit Hub in Rocky Mountain National Park where you can connect with the park's shuttle system in the Bear Lake Corridor.
 Your bus ticket includes a timed-entry permit, but you must already have a park pass.
 Find all the details here.

 Park Shuttle System

 From late May through mid-October there is a shuttle system for the very busy Bear Lake corridor.
+For the 2026 season, the shuttles will run daily from May 22 through October 19.
 It begins and ends at the Park & Ride Transit Hub, approximately five miles (8 km) south of the Beaver Meadows Entrance to the park.
-(Note: You will need a timed-entry permit with Bear Lake access to use the shuttle system.)
+(Note: You will need a timed-entry permit with Bear Lake access to use the shuttle system within the Bear Lake Road area.)
 There are two routes along this corridor.

 The first route, known as the Bear Lake Route, runs from Park & Ride Transit Hub to Bear Lake with stops at the Bierstadt Lake Trailhead and the Glacier Gorge Trailhead.
 Buses leave every 15 minutes from 6:30am until 7:30pm.